-COVID-19 increases risk of abuse and exploitation for refugee children
+COVID-19 heightens abuse and exploitation risk for refugee kids

 31 Mar 2020 by Gabriel Thomas, News Media Advisor

-COVID-19 increases risk of abuse and exploitation for refugee children
+COVID-19 heightens abuse and exploitation risk for refugee kids

 As essential measures are employed to prevent and control the spread of COVID-19 in refugee camps and fragile countries, some of the world’s most vulnerable children will be placed in unprecedented risk of abuse and exploitation, says World Vision.